 The Planning Commission approves and sends recommendations to Stillwater City Council concerning the division of land, new infrastructure such as streets and sidewalks, water and sewer mains, stormwater facilities and easements necessary to serve lands.

-The Planning Commission consists of seven Stillwater residents appointed by the mayor with the consent and approval of the City Council.
+The Planning Commission consists of five Stillwater residents appointed by the mayor with the consent and approval of the City Council.